145-Poodles/morse-code/README.md

 ## Description

-This project was an attempt to create a morse code translator for my parents to use whenever they like to.
-It also helped me practice my morse and javascript array handling.
-This was another project inspired by the movie Interstellar and I am really proud of this stuff.
-The translator works both ways so if you want to translate english to morse or the other way around, it is completely fine.
+This project was an attempt to create a morse code translator.
+It helped me practice my morse and javascript array handling.
+This was another project inspired by the movie Interstellar.
+The translator works both ways so if you want to translate english to morse or the other way around, it is completely doable.

 ## Preview